Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

-Figures \ref{fig:MSE-betas-setting211} and \ref{fig:MSE-sigmas-setting211} reports the mean square errors for the intercept and the coefficient of the first predictor estimated for different sample sizes, for the three estimators under study in the \Stoo\ setting.
-We report here the plot only for the first predictor because the mean squared errors of the estimates of the seven regression coefficients were essentially equivalent.
-All three estimators show and MSE very close to $\mathcal{O}(N^{-1})$ for $\beta_1$.
-Where we anticipated an MSE no better than $\mathcal{O}(N^{-0.53})$ (imbalanced) or $\mathcal{O}(N^{-0.56})$ (balanced) for the intercept we saw slightly better MSEs with slopes between $-0.57$ and $-0.60$, confirming our expectation that the intercept would be harder to estimate than the regression coefficients.
+Because of the confounding described above, we anticipate that the true mean square error rate for the intercept cannot be better than $O\{\min(R,C)\}$ which is $O(N^{-0.53})$ in our imbalanced settings and $O(N^{-0.56})$ in our balanced settings.
+For the other coefficients $O(N^{-1})$ is not ruled out by this argument.
+Supplementary Material Figure~S5 reports the mean square errors for the intercept and the coefficient of the first predictor estimated for different sample sizes, for the three estimators under study in the \Stoo\ setting.
+We report there the plot only for the first predictor because the mean square errors of the estimates of the seven regression coefficients were essentially equivalent.
+All three estimators show a mean square error very close to $O(N^{-1})$ for $\beta_1$.
+Where we anticipated a mean square error no better than $O(N^{-0.53})$ (imbalanced) or $O(N^{-0.56})$ (balanced) for the intercept we saw slightly better mean square errors with slopes between $-0.57$ and $-0.61$, confirming our expectation that the intercept would be harder to estimate than the regression coefficients.